dmbarbour/glas/docs/GlasMirror.md

 If we have permanent failure, we will lose data 'owned' by the remote partition.
 Perhaps worse, if we have a long term non-permanent failure, we might try to continue with a recent back-up or cached versions of the database, then the system eventually reconnects and we cannot easily combine data that has evolved independently on the different partitions.

 If this is an expected problem, the right place to solve it is the database layer.
 We can extend the database with more types that don't assume 'ownership' by a single partition, where the data can be merged.
 I've already proposed one: the bag type.
 But [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and [variants](https://dl.acm.org/doi/10.1145/3360580) are also a reasonable direction.

+## Live Coding and Mirrors

+Live coding is compatible with mirrors, but we'll probably need to specify that code updates propagate from origin, i.e. origin is responsible for the 'switch'.

 ## Concurrent Use of Mirrors